Novel black holes with scalar hair in the Einstein-Maxwell-Scalar Theory with positive coupling: Results and further discussion

 We also observe a striking contrast between the spontaneous scalarization and scalar-hairy black hole branches in the energies of the static field solutions.
 In spontaneous scalarization, both scalar and electromagnetic field energies are suppressed by increasing the coupling value, whereas in scalar-hairy black holes they are enhanced with stronger coupling.
 This reversal of energy transfer clearly shows that scalar-hairy black holes do not originate from the conventional mechanism of spontaneous scalarization.
 The onset of spontaneous scalarization requires sufficient coupling magnitude or charge to generate tachyonic instabilities through sufficiently negative effective mass term.
 However, there is no evidence that increasing coupling magnitude beyond this onset drives the solution further away from the trivial profile.
 In fact, some studies have shown that scalar hair decreases with increasing coupling amplitude after reaching a saturation value~\cite{Myung:2018jvi,Guo:2020sdu}.
 By contrast, in scalar-hairy black holes, nonlinear coupling plays the dominant role, meaning that the coupling amplitude is positively correlated with the degree of deviation from the trivial solution.

 Numerical analysis reveals competitive interplay between scalar and electromagnetic fields for the scalar-hairy black holes.
 An increase in the charge $q$ causes the scalar-hairy black hole solutions to deviate further from the RN black hole, though overcharging drives the system back to the electromagnetic vacuum state.
 Contrary to spontaneous scalarization, where enhanced coupling enlarges the existence domain of scalarized black holes, our results show that an increase in $\lambda$ compresses the region admitting the scalar-hairy black hole state.
 Furthermore, a positive coupling parameter effectively weakens the interaction strength.
 As $\lambda\rightarrow\infty$, the system reduces to Einstein-Hilbert gravity with a massless scalar, where no stable hairy solutions exist~\cite{Israel:1967wq}.
 Consequently, as shown in Fig.~\ref{fig=phase}, the scalar-hairy black hole state occupies a parameter subspace within the RN boundary, whereas in the scalarization case an increased coupling can drive the scalarized branch into the $q>1$ regime.
 Combined with the results of Fig.~\ref{fig=hair}, this indicates that the scalar-hairy black holes cannot be viewed as the endpoint of the RN black holes but might serve as a potential starting point for RN evolution in the EMS theory.
 Finally, our stability analysis reveals that the effective potential for scalar perturbations on the numerical background is positive, and that the associated QNMs we obtained have negative imaginary parts.
-These results further confirm our scalar-hairy solutions form a stable branch of hairy black holes distinct from RN family.
+These results confirm that our scalar-hairy solutions as a new branch of hairy black holes distinct from RN family, remain linearly stable at least against scalar perturbations.
+A comprehensive stability assessment of these scalar‑hairy black holes requires further examination under either gravitational or electromagnetic perturbations~\cite{Zou:2020zxq,Blazquez-Salcedo:2022omw, Blazquez-Salcedo:2018jnn}.
+Furthermore, a more detailed discussion of the thermodynamic examination and interrelations of scalar-hairy and RN black holes in the vicinity of the existence line will further elucidate their properties and the potential black hole phase transitions.